buddha216g/FCND-Full-3DControl/Full_3D_Control_writeup.md

 ## Evaluation ##

-To assist with tuning of your controller, the simulator contains real time performance evaluation.
-We have defined a set of performance metrics for each of the scenarios that your controllers must meet for a successful submission.

-There are two ways to view the output of the evaluation:
+For All 5 scenarios,

- - in the command line, at the end of each simulation loop, a **PASS** or a **FAIL** for each metric being evaluated in that simulation
+ - in the command line, at the end of each simulation loop, a **PASS** for each metric was displayed
- - on the plots, once your quad meets the metrics, you will see a green box appear on the plot notifying you of a **PASS**
+ - on the plots, green box appeared on the plot notifying me of a **PASS**

 ### Performance Metrics ###

-The specific performance metrics are as follows:
+All 5 scenarios performed as per specifications outlined below:

  - scenario 2
    - roll should less than 0.025 radian of nominal for 0.75 seconds (3/4 of the duration of the loop)